Chironomidae: Pollution tolerance

-Many species are terrestrial living in soil being dominant part of soil fauna community in many wet soil habitats but also in agricultural land and early stages of succession.
-Chironomidae display various strategies to use various temporary habitats.

-Anhydrobiosis and stress resistance
+Anhydrobiosis and other stresses

 Anhydrobiosis is the ability of an organism to survive in the dry state.
 Anhydrobiotic larvae of the African chironomid Polypedilum vanderplanki can withstand prolonged complete desiccation (reviewed by Cornette and Kikawada).
 These larvae can also withstand other external stresses including ionizing radiation.
 The effects of anhydrobiosis, gamma ray and heavy-ion irradiation on the nuclear DNA and gene expression of these larvae were studied by Gusev et al. They found that larval DNA becomes severely fragmented both upon anhydrobiosis and irradiation, and that these breaks are later repaired during rehydration or upon recovery from irradiation.
 An analysis of gene expression and antioxidant activity suggested the importance of removal of reactive oxygen species as well as the removal of DNA damages by repair enzymes.
 Expression of genes encoding DNA repair enzymes increased upon entering anhydrobiosis or upon exposure to radiation, and these increases indicated that when DNA damages occurred, they were subsequently repaired.
 In particular, expression of the Rad51 gene was substantially up-regulated following irradiation and during rehydration.
 The Rad51 protein plays a key role in homologous recombination, a process required for the accurate repair of DNA double-strand breaks.

+Many species of chironomids have adapted high tolerances to desiccation, particularly those inhabiting temporary aquatic habitats or places where droughts frequently occur.
+Anhydrobiosis, which is the resultant of complete desiccation, is the loss of most or all water in the body.
+Although its more common in terrestrial species, tolerance for drought within the Chironomidae is similar in both terrestrial and aquatic species.
+A species from Africa was found with extreme tolerance to desiccation.
+This species was able to completely desiccate, and within 48 hours movement was found after rehydration.
+This same species is able to withstand this pause in development for an extended period of time, with records of it surviving up to 17 years completely dehydrated.

+Chironomids and humans

+Chironomids can be both beneficial and nuisance to humans.
+They are a historically important food sources for some communities in Africa.

+Some Chironomid larvae thrive in very heavily polluted habitats.
+These habitats are often man-made, and result in little to no biodiversity, which implies no natural predators present to keep midge populations at natural levels.
+These conditions often worsen emergence events, which also take place near human-dominated habitats.

 Subfamilies and genera

-The family is divided into 11 subfamilies: Aphroteniinae, Buchonomyiinae, Chilenomyinae, Chironominae, Diamesinae, Orthocladiinae, Podonominae, Prodiamesinae, Tanypodinae, Telmatogetoninae, and Usambaromyiinae.
+The family is divided into 11 subfamilies: Aphroteniinae, Buchonomyiinae, Chilenomyiinae, Chironominae, Diamesinae, Orthocladiinae, Podonominae, Prodiamesinae, Tanypodinae, Telmatogetoninae, and Usambaromyiinae.

 Most species belong to Chironominae, Orthocladiinae, and Tanypodinae.
 Diamesinae, Podonominae, Prodiamesinae, and Telmatogetoninae are medium-sized subfamilies with tens to hundreds of species.
 The remaining four subfamilies have fewer than five species each.